Identifying castration-resistant prostate cancer (CRPC)

 The unexpectedly high rate of metastatic disease in this trial suggests that a high proportion of men thought to have nonmetastatic CRPC may have had asymptomatic metastasis.

-In an analysis of bone metastases among patients with metastatic CRPC, those with fewer bone lesions at baseline experienced better overall survival and progression-free survival8
+In an analysis of bone metastases among patients with metastatic CRPC, those with fewer bone lesions at baseline experienced better overall survival (OS) and progression-free survival (PFS)7

-- A meta-analysis of nine phase 3 studies of 8736 men evaluating the impact of site of metastases on overall survival in metastatic CRPC who received docetaxel chemotherapy
+- A meta-analysis of nine phase 3 studies of 8736 men evaluating the impact of site of metastases on overall survival in metastatic CRPC who received docetaxel chemotherapy8

 Median overall survival by site of metastases in mCRPC

-Recommendations for the early identification of metastases from the Prostate Cancer Radiographic Assessments for Detection of Advanced Recurrence (RADAR) Group10
+Recommendations for the early identification of metastases from the Prostate Cancer Radiographic Assessments for Detection of Advanced Recurrence (RADAR) Group9

 Important Safety Information